SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ALM APIs are natively provided by using REST APIs, but there are additional CSOM extensions, PowerShell cmdlets, and the cross-platform Office 365 CLI available through SharePoint PnP Community channels.

+> [!IMPORTANT]
+> Tenant-scoped permissions which require [tenant administrative approval](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/how-to-provide-add-in-app-only-tenant-administrative-permissions-in-sharepoint-online) are not supported with the ALM APIs.

 ## REST API

 > [!TIP]